bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 {% include image.html file="pi-hole-install.png" %}

-Pi-hole needs a static IP address to function correctly.
-You can let the installer use whatever dynamic IP address your router has assigned to it, or you can set a different unique address yourself.
-Since
+The installer will remind you that Pi-hole needs a static IP address.
+Since you've already assigned one to your Raspberry Pi, the current network settings should be correct.
+Trust, but verify.

 {% include image.html file="pi-hole-static.png" %}